 Or make your request online: www.copyright.com

-At the time the order is placed, the Subscriber provides IP addresses for the computers that require access to the electronic database.
-No credit is given for the submission of incorrect or incomplete IP ranges, or for IP information submitted late.
+At the time the order is placed, the Subscriber provides IP addresses for the computers that require access to MUSE content, as well as any relevant details for enabling access via referring URL or Shibboleth.

 The Subscriber will make reasonable efforts to create and maintain appropriate security measures to ensure that only Authorized Users can access subscribed content online.
 The Subscriber also affirms that all IP addresses provided for use of online Journals are controlled by its institution exclusively for internet access by Authorized Users.
 Valid IP addresses must not include those of publicly accessible proxy or cache servers.